ayushsinha-13/college-management-site/README.md

-# college-management
+# College-Management-Site
 Just a college management site for Summer training project .
+It's mainly design by taking IIT Kharagpur into the consideration.

 <!-- GETTING STARTED -->
 ## Getting Started